Quantitative characterization of finite simple groups: a complement: Problems related to quantitative characterization

 \subsection{The quantity relationship between the width of order and the width of spectrum}

 \

-In 1991, the author summarized the early research on characterizing simple groups by using the ``order" and introduced Thompson Problem and Thompson Conjecture in \cite{166} (see Sections 4.1 and 4.4 of this article).
-In Section 5 of \cite{166}, the author posed the following question (see \cite[Question 4.3] {166}):
+In 1989, the author gave a lecture at The $3^{th}$ National Conference on Algebra in China, and the main content was published in \cite{166}.
+In this lecture, the author summarized the early research on characterizing simple groups by using the ``order" and introduced Thompson Problem and Thompson Conjecture in \cite{166} (see Sections 4.1 and 4.4 of this article).
+The author \cite{166} posed the following question (see \cite[Question 4.3] {166}):

 Given a positive integer $k$, denote by $|\pi(k)|$ the number of distinct prime divisors of $k$.
 Let $G$ be a finite group, $n=max\{|\pi(k)|\big | k\in \pi_e(G)\}$, does there exist a function $f$ such that $|\pi(G)|\leqslant f(n)$?
 In other words, for any finite group, is the width of its order bound by the width of its spectrum?